 - Regular Grooming – Regular grooming is a healthy habit for your puppy.
 Make grooming seem exciting and give your dog plenty of praise when he/she sits still for you.
 You may also want to give a food reward – ideally a piece of your dog’s normal food – for good behaviour.
 And if you start grooming when your dog is a puppy, those positive reinforcements will make the process so much easier when he/she gets older.

 - Buy two metal stainless steel bowls – one for food and one for water – Your puppy’s food and water should be placed into either a stainless steel or ceramic bowl.
 Plastic dog bowls are less expensive, but they develop tiny scratches that can house bacteria, cause infections and trigger puppy acne.
 If your puppy is a small dog breed, a large bowl is fine for water.
 But if they are going to sprout into a large or giant dog, you should consider something bigger that constantly fills.

-- Adding Transfer Factor Classic to their daily routine – A healthy puppy is a happy puppy.
+- Having a well balanced diet – A healthy puppy is a happy puppy.
 The first year of life is critical in your puppy’s development as he/she has a lot of growing to do and needs a well balanced diet.
 As you feed your puppy, you need to supply all the body building nutrients it requires to grow and develop; protein for strong muscles, water for hydration, calcium for strong bones and teeth, iron for healthy blood and enough calories for all the energy a puppy burns.
-Adding Transfer Factor Classic to your puppy’s diet right from the start helps to ensure they have a strong, vigilant and intelligent immune system.
-Transfer factors are tiny molecules from bovine colostrum that are able to convey immunity information from one entity to another to educate naive cells about a present or potential danger, along with a plan for action.